rejot-dev/rejot/python/README.md

-# Rejot Python Contracts
+# ReJot Python Contracts

-This directory contains the Python variant for defining and working with Rejot public and consumer schemas.
-It is intended for use in projects that need to define data contracts and transformations for use with the Rejot platform.
+This directory contains the Python variant for defining and working with ReJot public and consumer schemas.
+It is intended for use in projects that need to define data contracts and transformations for use with the ReJot platform.

 ## Features